 Air quality is so intangible, often expressed through the air quality index (AQI) but what does this actually mean?
 How do we experience air quality?
 And what does our experience mean in terms of our perception now and in the future?
 These were all questions that prompted me to start the collaborative project - The air we breathe - with families all around the world.

 I’m interested in how children’s experience of their environment influences their perception throughout their lives and the inter-generational phenomenon referred to as ‘shifting baseline syndrome’.

 The contents of the boxes record a generation’s diverse personal experiences of air quality in their local environment.
 The museum-like cabinet of curiosities makes reference to science’s endeavours to measure and categorise.

 Originally from the library at Anglia Ruskin University, the indexical cabinet is borrowed from its custodian at Cambridge School of Art each time the work is exhibited.
 I really like the fact that none of the objects that make up the work ‘belong’ to me as an artist.
-It challenges the perceived value of permanence, avoids storage and in effect ‘composts’ the materials post-exhibition – all important elements of my ‘manifesto’ for a more sustainable art practice.
+It challenges the perceived value of permanence, avoids storage and in effect ‘composts’ the materials post-exhibition – all important elements of a more sustainable art practice.
 More on my sustainability 'manifesto' in a future blog.